rizinorg/rz-pipe/README.md

 rz-pipe
 ======

-The rz-pipe APIs are based on a single r2 primitive found behind `rz_core_cmd_str()` which is a function that accepts a string parameter describing the r2 command to run and returns a string with the result.
+The rz-pipe APIs are based on a single rizin primitive found behind `rz_core_cmd_str()` which is a function that accepts a string parameter describing the rizin command to run and returns a string with the result.

 The decision behind this design comes from a series of benchmarks with different